hashgraph/hedera-mirror-node/docs/design/hts.md

 ### Transaction Handlers
 Additional handlers will be needed to support the added Token transaction types.
-In all cases override `getEntity()`, pulling entity info from appropriate transactionBody
+In all cases override `getEntity()`, pulling `TokenID` from record receipt for `TokenCreate` and from appropriate transactionBody for all other token transactionBody types.

 -   Add `TokenCreateTransactionsHandler`
     -   override `updatesEntity()` to return true
     -   override `updateEntity()` to set Entities `key`, `expiryTimeNs` and `AutoRenewPeriod` if applicable
+    -   override `getEntity()`, pulling `TokenID` from record receipt
 -   Add `TokenTransferTransactionsHandler`
 -   Add `TokenFreezeTransactionsHandler`
 -   Add `TokenUnfreezeTransactionsHandler`